 About me

-I am a Postdoctoral Scholar in the Department of Earth System Science at Stanford University.
-I received my undergraduate degree from the University of California, Davis in political science, economics, and environmental policy analysis and planning.
-I worked with land conservation and environmental justice organizations for a number of years before returning to school.
-My research draws from these experiences and foregrounds the challenges of Indigenous nations and rural communities that are grappling with environmental change.
-I received a master’s degree in forestry & environmental science from the Yale School of the Environment, a master’s degree in anthropology from the Yale Graduate School of Arts & Sciences, and a doctorate in the combined Ph.D. program in anthropology and forestry & environmental science at Yale University.
-I am based in the San Francisco-Bay Area and divide my time between the Santa Cruz Mountains and Eastern Sierra Nevada.
+I received my undergraduate degree from the University of California, Davis in international relations, economics, and environmental policy analysis and planning.
+Before graduate school, I worked with environmental policy, land conservation, and environmental justice organizations for six years, experiences that continue to shape my commitment to community-engaged research and the challenges facing frontline communities grappling with environmental change.
+I received a master’s degree in forestry and environmental science from the Yale School of the Environment, a master’s degree in anthropology from the Yale Graduate School of Arts & Sciences, and a doctorate in the combined Ph.D. program in anthropology and forestry and environmental science at Yale University.